She silently survived years of sexual violence. Now, she speaks out for herself—and others. “If you’re allowed to talk, you’re allowed to heal.”

 Decades had passed without Gail telling even her mother about the child sexual abuse she’d suffered at the hands of a family member.
 Now, having also survived sexual violence as an adult, she knew she needed to open up if she had any hope of healing.

-Unlike her church, Gail’s mother and family members responded with immediate compassion and support.
-As Gail disclosed the abuse from her childhood, others began to acknowledge the abuses they, too, had endured.
-Drawn together by pain, love, and a desire for healing, the family was, at long last, engaging in deeply necessary, long-overdue conversations about their most traumatic experiences.
+Drawn together by pain, love, and a desire for healing, some family members began, at long last, engaging in deeply necessary, long-overdue conversations about their most traumatic experiences.

 “People will say, ‘What happens in this house, stays in this house,’” Gail said.
 “But by silencing survivors in that way, you pass the trauma on to the next generation.”